 The Office of Academic Initiatives and Global Programs recommends that students stay in university provided housing for a variety of important reasons.
 Safety and costs are taken into account and students often find it to be both socially and academically rewarding to stay with other students in the program.
 The Global Programs Office will make exceptions when a student wishes to stay with immediate family members who live in the nearby area.
 If students wish to stay with family, it is required that they still participate in all program-related activities, some of which may occur in the evening, and students should ensure that they will have safe and regular transportation to and from the group's hotel and classroom space.

-Students may contact the office of Academic Initiatives and Global programs to obtain the appropriate form to request Non-NYU housing.
-This form must be submitted to the Office of Academic Initiatives and Global Programs (firstname.lastname@example.org).
-Students must also share emergency contact information abroad, including their address and telephone number with the Office of Academic Initiatives and Global Programs as well as the academic program Director
+A form is required in order to request to stay in non-NYU housing, and submission of a form does not guarantee that this request will be honored.
+This form must be submitted to the Office of Academic Initiatives and Global Programs (firstname.lastname@example.org) no later than 45 days in advance of the program start date.
+Students must also share emergency contact information abroad, including their address and telephone number with the Office of Academic Initiatives and Global Programs as well as the academic program Director.

 Office of Academic Initiatives and Global Programs, Steinhardt School of Culture, Education, & Human Development, New York University, 82 Washington Square East,5th floor, New York, NY 10003; (t) 1-212-992-9380; (f) 1-212-995-4923; email@example.com